knpuniversity/oo/knpu/episode4/more-with-use-statements.md

 ## Reading the Error Messages...
 Closely

-Try it again - refresh!
+Try it again!
 Ok:

 > Class `Service\RebelShip` not found in `ShipLoader`.

 Remember what I just said about reading the error messages closely?
 This one has a clue: it's looking for `Service\RebelShip`.
-But we do'nt have a class called `Service\RebelShip` - our class is called `Model\RebelShip`.
+But we don't have a class called `Service\RebelShip` - our class is called `Model\RebelShip`.
 The problem exists where we're *referencing* this class - so in `ShipLoader` at line 43.